rsm-gh/akbl/README.md

 ### After making changes to a theme the changes are not applied

-For the moment the themes need to be saved before applying them.
+For the moment, the themes need to be saved before applying them.
 Any unsaved change will not be recognized by the daemon.

 ### What's the function of the tempo button / clock icon / right-top corner button?